 GarageBand and Audacity are the two most common free programs used for sound production.
 Contrary to what many think that their function is the same, there's actually a significant difference between these two tools especially in terms of their purpose.
 As stated, the bundle for Apple devices is a digital audio workstation that leans more toward music creation whereas Audacity is designed for audio manipulation and editing.
 It doesn't contain all the extra plug-ins and sound libraries that GarageBand is armed with.

 It doesn't even come with prerecorded materials that can help new music producers.
 Not only that, it doesn't support midi recordings as well.
 Audacity is plainly devised for users who have to edit sound only.
 Thus, the argument of which audio production package to utilize will lie heavily on what outcome you aim for your output.
 For music staging, this program will better serve you from features, plugins to sound libraries, it is more extensive.
 But, with simple to complex audio editing needs, Audacity will be finer.

 Designed for beginners

 Professional audio tools can be complicated to use, but Garageband has made it simple for even beginners to get in on the music.
-With a stripped down user interface, it’s accessible and easy-to-use for most musicians or users familiar with Apple products.
+With a stripped-down user interface, it’s accessible and easy to use for most musicians or users familiar with Apple products.
 With a wide range of sound libraries offering limitless loops, samples, and an excellent drumming program, it guarantees to produce quality music that will also allow you to have fun doing the mixing process.